 Duane Rendle was born and raised in Victoria, BC where he completed a BA in Psychology at the University of Victoria.
 In 1995, Duane moved to Toronto to do a Master's degree in Industrial Relations& Human Resource Management (MIR-HR) at the University of Toronto.
 While at UofT, Duane found a home in one of St. Michael's graduate residences and quickly began participating in the life of the College.
 After serving as a Don for two years, Duane was hired as the Dean of Men & Dean of College in 1998.
 Whe SMC went co-ed in 2005, his title was changed to Dean of Students.
 Duane lives in mid-Toronto with his wife Nancy, and their two children, Matthew and Jacqueline.
 He cultivates a wide range of interest including history, politics, and sports.

-The Residence Admissions Assistant is responsible for the day-to-day administration of the St. Mike's Residence Office.
-Key responsibilities include managing all communications and inquiries; overseeing admissions procedures, processing withdrawals, room changes and filling vacancies.
-The RAA provides administrative support to the Dean and Associate Dean, responds to the needs and concerns of current residents, meets with prospective residents and their parents; and liaises with a variety of College and University departments.
+The Residence Operations Coordinator is responsible for overseeing the operations of the St. Michael’s College Residence as well as the day-to-day administration of the Office of the Dean of Students.
+Key responsibilities include managing all of the admissions cycles, residence charges on ROSI, filling vacancies and responding to all communications and inquiries.
+The ROC responds to the needs and concerns of current residents, meets with prospective residents and their parents, and liaises with a variety of College and University departments.

 SMC Residence Office